jhlau/topic_interpretability/README.md

 Updates
 =======
 * 2016-10-31: updated ComputeObservedCoherence to compute mean coherence over multiple top-N words; e.g. using option "-t 5 10 15 20" means it will compute coherence for top-5/10/15/20 words and then take the mean over the 4 values.
-This is reflecting from the studies that using multiple top-N words improves performance (see "The Sensitivity of Topic Coherence Evaluation to Topic Cardinality" in [Other Related Papers](#other-related-papers))
+This is reflecting from our latest study where we found using multiple top-N words improves performance (see "The Sensitivity of Topic Coherence Evaluation to Topic Cardinality" in [Other Related Papers](#other-related-papers))

 Directory Structure and Files
 =============================